tannerdolby/tannerdolby.com/src/writing/operator-precedence-python.md

 <h3 class="post-heading">Basic examples</h3>

-Now that we have the above table and [Python docs](https://docs.python.org/3/reference/expressions.html) to reference, lets look at a few expressions.
+Now that we have the above table to reference and [Python docs](https://docs.python.org/3/reference/expressions.html), lets look at a few expressions.
 I will start off with a few "basic" expressions where the order of operations is straightforward, then the difficulty will increase and it will take a moment to scan the expression and make a note of which operations will occur first.

 _Note: An expression can be represented as `2 + 5 - 2` where the operators are `+`, `-` and the operands (or values) are `2`, `5`, `2`._